MatthewRamsey/react-remock/README.md

 Api is simple - it gets `React.createElement` as an input and returns `React.createElement` as an output.
 And it will be called when real `React.createElement` has been called.

-If you will not return anything - element willbe completely mocked.
+If you will not return anything - element will be completely mocked.
 In other cases - you could specify what to return.
 ```js
  import {remock} from 'react-remock';